 Green Common Landmark boasts a fully vegetarian lunch menu that rotates from Monday to Friday with vegan and Buddhist-friendly mains clearly labelled.
 Every day, visitors can pick from four options.
 In addition, the RainBOWL, a colourful quinoa mix, and the Shanghai Chill, a sesame Beyond Meat chicken mung bean noodle, are served daily.

 If you need to get back to your office desk for lunch, you can easily pick up any of these dishes at their deli counter for takeaway.

 I sat down to admire the interior architecture with my healthy mixture of orange, beet, and chickpea on a bed of greens called the O’Beet Salad.
 On the side, I also ordered an Organic Chamomile Tea.
-I would love to come back for Green Common Landmark’s chef-cooked Beyond Meat meals – goodness knows if I tried to cook a patty myself, it’d be a disaster.
+I would love to return for Green Common Landmark’s chef-cooked Beyond Meat meals – goodness knows if I tried to cook a patty myself, it’d be a disaster.

 Psst… I’ve already been back at Green Common Landmark twice already!
 Although I could’ve gotten get my groceries at the Green Common branches elsewhere, I decided to slow down with a cup of tea in Central before doing so.
 It’s such a convenient one-stop shop.
 And c’mon, the interior design by Editecture cannot be competed against.